apify/actor-scraper/docs/introduction/introduction.md

 ### [](#test-run) Test run

 Now that we've added some configuration, it's time to test it.
-Just run the task, keeping the **Max pages per run** set to `10` and the **page function** as it is.
+Just run the task, keeping the **Max pages per run** set to `10` and the `pageFunction` as it is.
 You should see in the log that the scraper first visits the **Start URL** and then several of the actor details matching the **Pseudo URL**.

 ## [](#the-page-function) The page function

-The **page function** is a JavaScript function that gets executed for each page the scraper visits.
+The `pageFunction` is a JavaScript function that gets executed for each page the scraper visits.
 To figure out how to create it, you must first inspect the page's structure to get an idea of its inner workings.
 The best tools for that are a browser's inbuilt developer tools - DevTools.

 ### [](#using-devtools) Using DevTools